Dreamscaperers: Plot

-After Mabel finds the memory of the safe combination, Bill reveals himself, steals it and runs away as Mabel, Soos, Xyler and Craz head out to search for him.
-Meanwhile, Dipper accidentally revisits the same memory that he saw and understands that he made a mistake and that Stan was expressing his actual feelings toward Dipper, and after watching the rest of the memory, learns that Stan is only hard on him to prepare him to "face the world".
-Imaginary Stan tells him that you can do anything you can imagine when you are in the mindscape.
+After Mabel finds the memory of the safe combination, Bill reveals himself, steals it, and runs away as Mabel, the real Soos (who had just shown up after watching one of Stan's memories), Xyler, and Craz head out to search for him.
+Meanwhile, Dipper accidentally revisits the same memory that he saw, but he stays upon hearing the truth: As a kid, Stan was always bullied by his peers for being weak, until one day, his father signed him up to take boxing lessons; though he initially thought his dad was torturing him, until years later, the lessons paid off when he stopped a mugger from stealing the purse of his future girlfriend, Carla McCorkle.
+Dipper then learns that Stan is only hard on him to prepare him to "face the world".
+He then confronts the imaginary Stan, who fixes the hole in his torso and tells him that you can do anything you can imagine when you are in the mindscape.

-Mabel and Soos had already found Bill, who is torturing them by bringing their worst nightmares to life.
-Dipper quickly arrives with the news of being able to make dreams reality and demonstrates the ability to his sister via laser vision.
-Using their imagination abilities, they nearly defeat Bill, who decides to give up and leave Stan's mind.
-Within seconds of Dipper, Mabel and Soos returning from Stan's mind, they discover that Gideon broke in again and successfully stole the deed — this time, he simply used dynamite to force the safe open, without needing the lock combination.
+Meanwhile, Gideon contacts Bill for the combination, but Mabel and Soos manage to knock the memory into another memory of the Bottomless Pit, leading Gideon to call off the deal with Bill and switch to "Plan B".
+Enraged by the deal being cut, Bill retaliates by torturing Mabel and Soos by bringing their worst nightmares to life.
+Dipper quickly arrives with the news of being able to bring their dreams into reality and demonstrates the ability to his sister via laser vision.
+The group uses their imagination abilities to defeat Bill and attempt to force him out of Stan's mind with a portal, but Bill stops the fight and decides to let them win this time.
+Bill admits his respect for the group's cleverness but warns them that a day will come when everything they care about will change, and leaves saying that he will be watching them until that day.
+Within seconds of Dipper, Mabel, and Soos returning from Stan's mind, they discover that Gideon's Plan B was to break in again and successfully steal the deed — only this time, he simply used dynamite to blow the safe open, without needing the lock combination.
 The episode ends with the demolition of the Mystery Shack.

+A Twin Peaks-esque credits scene shows part of the Gravity Falls wilderness, with the ominous words "To be continued..." along the bottom.
+The credits also show a cryptogram that reads "20-15 2-5 3-15-14-20-9-14-21-5-4...", which also says "TO BE CONTINUED...".